-- audit local audits will be carried out to monitor the correctness of RTT outcome recording and the accuracy of dates. e-learning monitoring - compliance and coverage will be monitored through Hospital Performance Reviews and the relevant RTT Programme leads;

-- Data Quality reporting

-- RTT Outcome coverage

-- timeliness of adding activity (admissions, transfers, discharges, referrals);

-- demographic coverage and accuracy;
+- audit local audits will be carried out to monitor the correctness of RTT outcome recording and the accuracy of dates. e-learning monitoring - compliance and coverage will be monitored through Hospital Performance Reviews and the relevant RTT Programme leads: - Data Quality reporting - RTT Outcome coverage - timeliness of adding activity (admissions, transfers, discharges, referrals); - demographic coverage and accuracy. - timeliness of correspondence (discharge letters and clinic letters)